flyingduck0/ML_Seminar_Project/README.md

 This repository houses a fully automated, cloud-based data pipeline and frontend dashboard.
 The system is designed to continuously ingest live prediction market data from Polymarket, align it with traditional financial asset prices, run a suite of statistical and machine learning models, and display the results on a live web interface.

 The entire process operates automatically on a daily schedule without the need for manual execution or a dedicated backend web server.

 ---

+## Deployment & Access
+To ensure transparency, reproducibility the entire project is deployed natively within GitHub's ecosystem.

+* **Live Dashboard (GitHub Pages):** The frontend graphical interface is hosted publicly via GitHub Pages.
+Because it utilizes client-side data fetching, it requires no local Python installation or server to run.
+  * **How to view:** Navigate to the main `Code` tab of this repository.
+In the right-hand sidebar, locate the **Deployments** section and click the active **github-pages** environment link (or the green checkmark) to open the live dashboard.
+* **Automated Daily Pipeline (GitHub Actions):** The data extraction and machine learning models are executed via a continuous integration pipeline (`daily_update.yml`).
+Execution logs can be viewed in the **Actions** tab of this repository.
+The pipeline runs automatically every day at 00:00 UTC, demonstrating the live, ongoing nature of this prediction market analysis.

+---